elunna/nerfhack-changelog/README.md

 * Monsters can read scrolls of stinking cloud (Evil)
 * Hostile monsters wielding a digging tool can break boulders (Evil)
 * Monsters can quaff potions of restore ability to un-cancel themselves (Evil)
+* Vampire monsters can quaff vampire blood to heal (SLASHEM)

 #### Steeds